-Middleton’s Legacy Farm Lawnscapes celebrated it’s grand opening in perfect timing this Fall.
-Many families were sad to see Middleton’s Cedar Hill Farm officially close and were looking for a local alternative.
+Middleton’s Legacy Farm Lawnscapes celebrated it’s grand open in the Fall of 2019 and is open once again for the 2020 season.
+Many families were sad to see Middleton’s Cedar Hill Farm officially close and are excited for the local alternative.
 While Legacy Farms and Cedar Hill are not connected they are both owned by members of the Middleton family and are neighboring farms on the family owned property.
 Legacy Farm owned by Bret Middleton has been around since 2011.
 The business started off as a lawn care company and in 2016 Brett took over the popular family Christmas tree operation.
-This year, Legacy Farm expanded even further to include agri-tourism as a part of their farms initiative this fall of 2019.
+In 2019, Legacy Farm expanded even further to include agri-tourism as a part of their farms initiative.

-Legacy Farm’s fall festival celebrated it’s grand opening the weekend of September 28, 2019 and will remain open every Thursday through Sunday from 10:00 AM until 6:00 PM through October 27th.
+Legacy Farm’s fall festival celebrated it’s opening weekend of September 19, 2020 and will remain open every Friday through Sunday from 11:00 AM until 6:00 PM through October.
 General admission is $10 per person, children ages 2 and under are free.
 Entrance fee includes 3+ acre corn maze, small hay bail maze, hay ride, pick your own pumpkin patch (pumpkins available for purchase), farm animals, 3 bounce houses and a variety of games.
-During the grand opening, The Playful Parent had the pleasure of providing free face painting on Saturday and hosting a story time on Sunday.
+During the grand opening, The Playful Parent had the pleasure of providing free take and make craft.
 Each week there are different bands, venders and activities available so be sure to follow their Facebook page to see what’s happening on the day you plan to visit.

 Our family really enjoyed the laid back feel of Legacy Farm; it was nice to unwind from the busy week with some good old fashioned fun on the farm.
 One of the first things we did was visit with a variety of farm animals including; goats, pigs, bunnies and cows.
 We purchased a small bag of food for a $1 to feed the animals, which is very entertaining.